-👋 Hi, it’s Kyle from OpenView.
-Welcome to another Growth Unhinged, my newsletter that explores the unexpected behind the fastest-growing startups.
+👋 Hi, it’s Kyle and welcome to another Growth Unhinged, my newsletter that explores the unexpected behind the fastest-growing startups.

 I’m currently headed back to Boston after a quick trip to Dublin for SaaStock ☘️.
 Being around so many startups was extremely energizing and reminded that there’s a lot to like about targeting this early adopter audience.
 It’s no wonder that SaaS companies often offer generous startup discount programs, which can convert to paid plans at surprisingly high rates (just see Elena Verna’s newsletter).